|

 For

-most folks, while whale watching may be the journey's high point, most guests
+most of our guests, while their expectation is that whale watching may be the journey's high point,

 with Mary & Piet on The Best of Baja is even more than

 half the fun!
+For many, the journey is the destination!
 Comfortable accommodations, the freshest seafood you can imagine,

 and traveling companions who truly get along and make fast friends, characterize